-ANGEL Overview.
-The ANGEL Learning Management System, provided by the Georgia Virtual Technical Connection (GVTC), is the principal platform for web-based and web-enhanced class instruction and information.
-You can access GVTC at http://gvtc.angellearning.com.
-You can get a brief orientation through the ANGEL Information link at the bottom of the After Enrollment in an Internet Course.
-Website for Online Classes: http://gvtc.angellearning.com How to logon You will need a username and password to logon to Angel.
+Blackboard Overview.
+The Blackboard Learning Management System, provided by the Georgia Virtual Technical Connection (GVTC), is the principal platform for web-based and web-enhanced class instruction and information.
+You can access GVTC at http://gvtc.blackboard.com.
+Website for Online Classes: http://gvtc.blackboard.com How to logon You will need a username and password to logon to Blackboard.
 Your logon information comes from the information in your College student file.
-Your username consists of the following: College Code: 42 underscore Student's nine digit Student ID #: 900002593 Example: Your user name: 42_900002593 Password: 42_900002593 Note: Orientation is online and must be done the first day of class.
-For security reasons, we recommend that you change your initial password.
-Once you logon, you can do that in the Personal Information section of your account.
+Your username consists of the following: College Code: 42 underscore Student's nine digit Student ID #: 900002593 Example: Your user name: 42_900002593 Password: 42_900002593 Note: Blackboard orientation is required for first-time users and is facilitated online.
+For security reasons, we require that you change your initial password.
 Dropping an Online Course It is the STUDENT's responsibility to drop an online course.
 The instructor may drop you after mid-term with a WF if you have not completed the required assignments; however, the student is responsible for dropping a course.

 Is Online Learning For Me?